IamRyanE/Geog176A/README.md

 # Geog176A
-A test repository for the purposes of Geography 176A at UCSB
+A website made during my Geography 176A class at UCSB.